 Over the years, various movies and TV shows have included really fascinating chair designs, embellished with extraordinary attention to detail.
 Who can forget the iconic orange couch at Central Perk in Friends; Ruby Armchair from The Matrix; or the Iron Throne from Game of Thrones?

-Here we have compiled a list of 10 most famous chairs in movies and pop culture that have played a significant role in the narrative of the stories.
+Here we have compiled a list of the 10 most famous chairs in movies and pop culture that have played a significant role in the narrative of the stories.

 Djinn Chair by Olivier Mourgue